Peace, Love, and Understanding

 This yoga journaling process came to me slowly over almost twenty five years, yet blindsided me like a cat catching a bird just this year.
 But I WAS ready, and that cat has become my confidant.
 She sits in the ray of light and inspires me to practice, to write, to share and create.
-I have taken flight instead of being trapped.
-I am loving the connections, the opportunities to share and learn, and the peace I find in the process.
+I am encouraged to take flight instead of being trapped.
+The connections I am making, the opportunities i am realizing to share and learn, and the peace I find in the process is magical.
 I am holding on to this journey as a way to navigate the struggles in my life and in the world, bringing truth, understanding and peace through its process.

 I hope that some of you will join me.
 It’s pure perfection in the way yoga and art are pure perfection.
 What we need but different every time we step on the mat, write our thoughts, or create something new.
 We never find nirvana.
 We don’t have to.
 It was there all the time in the practice and in our hearts (and the journaling about the experience).
 Here’s to learning, creating and growing on and off the mat.
 Peace to you, peace to me, peace to the world.